Kellswork/agirlcodes.dev/posts/build-todo-app-backend-golang-tutorial.md

 )
 ```

-Struct tags like `json:"id"` specifies the field's name in this case `id` for when the struct's contents are serialised into JSON.
+Struct tags like `json:"id"` specifies the field's name, in this case `id` for when the struct's contents are serialised into JSON.

 ### 3. Create an init function and connect to a database

-We use the init function to set up and initialise the database and To create a new renderer `rnd`. in Go,The init function always runs before any other function in a package, in this case it will run before `func main`.
+We use the init function to set up and initialise the database and To create a new renderer, `rnd`.
+In Go,the init function always runs before any other function in a package; in this case, it will run before `func main`.

 ```go
 func init() {